manan-ec/manan-ec.github.io/devlog/feb24-week-4.md

 Started @8:00

 - 08:00 - Started with working out render tours issue.
-- 09:00 - Comments the proposed solution, I still have 2 hours for working out potential changes in solution.
+- 09:00 - Commented the proposed solution, I still have 2 hours to work out potential changes in the solution.
 - 11:00 - Implemented and wired info label, cleaned and submitted PR.
-- 12:00 - Setting up backend to accept image for floorplan overlay.
+- 12:00 - Setting up the backend to accept an image for floorplan overlay.
-- 14:30 - Still setting up backend to accept image for floorplan overlay.
+- 14:30 - Still setting up the backend to accept an image for floorplan overlay.
-- 16:00 - Image is now accepted, stored in the blob.
+- 16:00 - Image is now accepted, and stored in the blob.
 - 17:00 - Generated db migration script, and updated API to send `floorplan_ref` along with other details in `GET /projects/pid`.
 - 18:00 - Updated frontend to show floorplan overlay holding 1.
-- 19:00 - Had a call, discussed bug on beta to be fixed with priority.
+- 19:00 - Had a call, and discussed bug on beta to be fixed with priority.
-- 20:00 - Switching from `fp-overlay` to `bug-fixes` caused some errors on api, debugging it.
+- 20:00 - Switching from `fp-overlay` to `bug-fixes` caused some errors on API, debugging it.

 Sign out @20:00